 As with the features, there are models and brands which are offering video, audio, or both.
 So the decision on which one is better for you depends on your budget and your requirements at home.
 What’s more, you will find it easier to install a wireless baby monitor.
 There is no need for you to unravel cords and set up a complex list of equipment.
 You only need to set up the device anywhere in the baby’s room, and you don’t have to worry about the length of the wire or the best location in which it should be placed.

-The disadvantage of the wireless baby monitor, is that you will find that the interference quite irritating.
+The disadvantage of the wireless baby monitor is that you will find the interference quite irritating.
 This is generally the result of having other wireless equipment within your home.

 There are many advantages of a wireless baby monitor.
 But, it comes with disadvantages, too.
 In the end, what matters is that you are doing all you can in watching over your baby.